 Austria | Belgium | Bulgaria |Cyprus | Czech Republic | Denmark | Estonia | Finland | France | Germany | Greece | Hungary | Iceland | Irish Republic | Italy | Latvia | Liechtenstein | Lithuania | Luxembourg | Malta | Netherlands | Norway | Poland | Portugal | Romania | Slovakia | Slovenia | Spain | Sweden | United Kingdom

-Switzerland: On 1 June 2002 under the agreement between the European Community, its member states and the Swiss Confederation Swiss nationals and their family members are given the same free movement rights as EEA nationals and their family members.
+Switzerland: As of June 1st, 2002, an agreement was reached between the European community, its member states and the Swiss Confederation, that enables Swiss nationals and their family members to have the same free movement rights as EEA nationals and their family members.

-Citizens of these countries are known as EEA nationals.
-The member states include countries in the European Union (EU) and Iceland, Lichtenstein and Norway, who are not part of the EU.
+Citizens of these countries listed above are known as EEA nationals.
+The member states include all the countries in the European Union (EU), Iceland, Lichtenstein and Norway.
 Nationals of Gibraltar have full British citizenship and are considered part of the European Economic Community (EEC).
-This means that people from Gibraltar have rights of free movement within EEA member states other than the UK.
+This means that people from Gibraltar have rights of free movement within EEA member states.

 For any of the topic above our clients in UK or India can speak to any of our UK Visa Experts based in Mumbai | Delhi | Gurgaon | Chandigarh | Vadodara | Bangalore on +91 22 2850 9857 or +91 9819 127 002 and book your appointment with our Experts.